 4. Prepare Short Notes

 While the topic is taught in class (online or offline), make handwritten notes.
 These self-made notes will be very helpful to you at the time of revision.
 After class is over, try to recollect all that you learned.
 You may use the notes that you just made in class while doing so.
-Finish this exercise only when you are totally convinced that you understood everything that was taught in the class.
+Finish this exercise only when you are convinced that you understood everything that was taught in the class.

 5. Solve Problems

 After you are done with the theory, you’ll have to solve problems to strengthen your command of the topic.
-You can start by solving basic problems first by board level books.
+You can start by solving basic problems first by board-level books.
 After you are comfortable solving basic questions of the topic, you may go on to solving more advanced questions.
 After you have solved the problems from the board level book, you can go on to solving more challenging problems from the JEE level books.

 Practice Edumate Plus JEE Test Series which is built as per NTA (National Test Agency) Standards.
 This can help you to get familiar with the real exam environment.
 It is just like the Cricket game, where it is important to have your theory right but if you aren’t practicing on Cricket pitch then on actual match day it may knock you out.
-It’s not easy to continuously stare at Computer screen for 3 hours if you aren’t use to it.
-With Edumate Plus, you can give mock test to prepare you better for the actual exam day.
+It’s not easy to continuously stare at the Computer screen for 3 hours if you aren’t used to it.
+With Edumate Plus, you can give a mock test to prepare you better for the actual exam day.